wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-wormhole/README.md

      * @param payload arbitrary bytes to pass in as parameter in call to `targetAddress`
      * @param receiverValue msg.value that delivery provider should pass in for call to `targetAddress` (in targetChain currency units)
      * @param gasLimit gas limit with which to call `targetAddress`.
-     * @return sequence sequence number of published VAA containing delivery instructions */ function sendPayloadToEvm( uint16 targetChain,
+     * @return sequence number of published VAA containing delivery instructions */ function sendPayloadToEvm( uint16 targetChain,